 To have a net flux from cathode to anode, the total electron flow in the back of the structure must be larger than in the front.

-source link Figure 8.
+go to site Figure 8.
 Diagram showing the directions of the electric field E and electron mean velocity and flux in the conditions of Figure 7.
 The equipotential lines in the plasma between V and the anode potential at V are also shown.
 To better understand the cross-field electron transport from cathode to anode we can measure, in the simulation, the electron current collected by a particular section of the anode as could be done in an experiment with a segmented anode.

 This current is shown in Figure 9.
 We see that the current collected by the anode segment is modulated in time, with a period equal to the period of rotation of the spoke.
 This current increases when the spoke reaches the anode segment and decreases as the spoke moves away from it.
 On the ionization rate displayed at three different times in Figure 9 , one can see the larger ionization rate in the spoke region.